 One of the hardest obstacles to overcome as a photographer is learning how to get sharp photos with a shallow depth of field.
 It is not easy.
 On film sets, there’s a dedicated person who’s job (among others) is keeping everything in focus.
-Granted, autofocus is never used in the film industry but it gives you a good idea of how important and difficult this task can be.
-With this article, I’m going to give you a few tips on how to take sharp photos.
+In this article, I’m going to give you a few tips on how to take sharp photos.

-Know Your Basics When Using A Shallow Depth OF Field
+Know Your Factors that Affect Shallow Depth OF Field

 Novices to experienced photographers may be surprised to know that there are many different factors that influence your overall image sharpness.
 Here is a brief summary of each area that can potentially affect your image clarity.